prasannax1/starships/README.md

 ### Description

 With the underside of the *Aviary* taken up by a dedicated escort vessel, that still leaves the niche of a diplomatic vessel unfulfilled.

-TODO
+The *Dove* class, which was initially designed to transport VIPs in federation territory, fits into this niche naturally.

+### Structure

+Even though it resembles a starship with its structure of saucer - secondary hull - warp nacelle design, the *Dove* is actually a very large yacht.

+The Saucer section contains the cockpit and main deflector at the front, followed by a circular corridor surrounding a pantry area to exit into the engineering room aft.
+The outer side of the corridor has 4 luxury rooms, two on either side.

+The engineering section conatins the main warp core and transporters.

 ## Nightingale Class